 \section{Omitted Proofs from Section~\ref{sec:prelim}}

-The proofs of Lemmas~\ref{lem:HN1} and~\ref{thm:HN} require some technical lemmas from~\cite{HartNisan12}.
+The proofs of Lemmas~\ref{lem:HN1} and~\ref{thm:HN} require some technical lemmas from~\cite{HartN17}.
 We include them below with proofs for completeness.
-In Lemma~\ref{lem:HN0} below, $D$ and $D'$ are distributions over values for disjoint sets of items for the same consumers, and $D$ and $D'$ may be dependent.
-By $\Rev(D, D')$ we mean the optimal revenue obtainable by selling to consumers whose values for items is sampled from the joint distribution according to $D$ and $D'$.
+In Lemma~\ref{lem:HN0} below, $D$ and $D'$ are distributions over values for disjoint sets of items for the same buyers, and $D$ and $D'$ may be dependent.
+By $\Rev(D, D')$ we mean the optimal revenue obtainable by selling to buyers whose values for items are sampled from the joint distribution according to $D$ and $D'$.
 The Marginal Mechanism lemma below essentially states that while selling disjoint sets of items jointly may achieve significantly greater revenue than selling them separately (i.e. $\Rev(D, D')$ can be significantly larger than $\Rev(D) + \Rev(D')$), it cannot exceed the \emph{welfare} of one set plus the revenue generated by the other.